Azure/aks-engine/docs/design/proposed-template-refactor.md

 ### ARM Interface

-Acs-engine interfaces with Azure Resource Manager (ARM) through the Azure Go SDK.
+AKS Engine interfaces with Azure Resource Manager (ARM) through the Azure Go SDK.
 The Go SDK provides interfaces to perform functions like template deployment, validation.

 ### Kubernetes Client API

-Acs-engine also performs kubernetes cluster management operations (kubectl) through the imported Kubernetes API libraries.
-The Client API calls are made during the scale and upgrade commands of acs-engine.
+AKS Engine also performs kubernetes cluster management operations (kubectl) through the imported Kubernetes API libraries.
+The Client API calls are made during the scale and upgrade commands of aks-engine.

 Design challenges and proposals